 Trump Rescinds Order After Law Firm Agrees to Major Concessions

-- President Trump rescinded an executive order against Paul, Weiss law firm after Brad S. Karp agreed to provide $40 million in pro bono legal services and review hiring practices.
+- President Trump rescinded an executive order against Paul, Weiss, Rifkind, Wharton & Garrison after the firm pledged $40 million in free legal services and agreed to review its hiring practices.

-- Karp stated, 'We are gratified that the President has agreed to withdraw the Executive Order concerning Paul, Weiss,' indicating a desire for a constructive relationship.
+- Karp stated they were "gratified that the President has agreed to withdraw the executive order concerning Paul, Weiss," aiming for a constructive relationship with the Trump administration.

 Dem firm Paul Weiss vows to adopt political neutrality, cut DEI after Trump threatens security clearance